 Blood was flowing from his cheek. [...] »The wound is not here, it is there!« – said Kutuzov, pressing the handkerchief to his wounded cheek and pointing to the fleeing soldiers.
 (I.3.16)

-W&P shows Kutuzov as a versatile speaker.
 When addressing the soldiers, he masterly switches on the folksy style:

 »And with such fine fellows to retreat and retreat!« (III.2.15)